 5. Modular Factory Panels with On-Site Biocomposite Infill

 This new patented building technology of monolithic biocomposite construction is in its early stages of development by Calmura Natural Walls and shows much promise for expanding the use of hempcrete around the world.
 Calmura has tested prototypes at lab-scale and been able to create modular panels of biocomposite, either using hemp hurd or waste wood chips, which are easy to handle, cut accurately and install.
-These will serve as permanent shuttering panels in place of placing and removing temporary formwork.
+These will serve as permanent shuttering panels in place of setting and removing temporary formwork.
 The factory-produced panels will carry a certified performance that can be specified by architects and engineers, and will speed up the on-site work of contractors, builders and wall finishers.
-The space between the panels can be filled with other insulation materials, but it is deemed that the best infill will be lightweight wet-mix biocomposite, or hempcrete, to create a solid, monolithic wall to help strengthen and support the structural wood framing of the building.
-Calmura has been developing this technology for a number of years and now working to bring it to pilot scale operations for further development and proof.
+The space between the panels can be filled with other insulation materials, but it is deemed that the best infill will be lightweight wet-mix biocomposite, or hempcrete, to create a solid, monolithic wall and help strengthen and support the structural wood framing of the building.
+Calmura has been developing this technology for a number of years and is now working to establish pilot scale operations for further development and proof.